shehanp-dev/Smart-Medibox_Part_2/README.md

 ![Language](https://img.shields.io/badge/Language-Arduino-green)
 ![Simulation](https://img.shields.io/badge/Simulation-Wokwi-orange)

+# Introduction
-This is my implementation of the **Smart Medibox** for  EN2853 - Embedded Systems & Applications module`
+This is my implementation of the **Smart Medibox** project for  EN2853 - Embedded Systems & Applications module.

 The Medibox helps users manage **medication schedules** and improve **medicine storage safety** by monitoring **light intensity** and **temperature**, while adjusting a **servo-controlled sliding window** to keep medicines in safe conditions.